The Akash (sky) is a mid-range surface-to-air missile (SAM) system built by India’s state-owned Defence Research and

 Each Akash battery includes four 3D passive electronically scanned array (PESA) radars and four self-propelled launchers with three missiles each, all of which are interconnected.
-It also has battery level radar known as the Rajendra radar and a battery control centre.
+It also has battery level radar known as Rajendra, as well as a battery control centre.
 It can track and attack multiple targets concurrently.
 A self-destructive device is also integrated into the missile.

 The Akash system protects a moving procession of vehicles using an electronic counter countermeasures (ECCM) system.
-Akash was also tested in a ballistic missile role and offers air defence missile coverage of 2,000km2.
+Akash was also tested in ballistic missile role and offers air defence missile coverage of 2,000km².

 Flexible deployment and multitarget area defence capabilities of Akash

-Akash missiles are designed to be launched from static or mobile platforms, including battle tanks and wheeled trucks, providing flexible deployment.
-It can handle multiple targets and destroy manoeuvring targets, such as unmanned aerial vehicles, fighter aircraft, cruise missiles and missiles launched from helicopters.
+Akash missiles are designed to be launched from static or mobile platforms such as battle tanks and wheeled trucks, providing flexible deployment.
+It can handle multiple targets and destroy manoeuvring targets, including unmanned aerial vehicles, fighter aircraft, cruise missiles and missiles launched from helicopters.

 Development timeline and tests at the Integrated Test Range in Chandipur

 Development of the Akash missile began in 1983.
 The maiden trial firings were carried out in 1990.
 Developmental trials were conducted until March 1997.
 The missile was demonstrated for target interception capability against two live aerial targets in November 2005.
 A total of 16 trial firings were conducted by August 2006.

 The test firing of the Akash for the IAF was carried out at the ITR in Chandipur in December 2007.
 The IAF rolled out its indigenous SAM system in 2008 upon completion of nine successful field trials.

 Development of an advanced version, Akash MK-II, began in June 2010.
-The MK-II version is expected to be ready for a maiden fire trial by 2013.
+The MK-II version is expected to be ready for user trials by 2018.

 Rajendra radar details and propulsion of the DRDO’s missile system